This post uses affiliate links which means I get a small commission if you purchase through my links.

 I did miss a few goodies out of the haul video by mistake so they are featured in the image above.
 Enjoy watching my two videos below, the first of the trip and event itself and the second of the huge haul from the goodie bag, purchases, gifts and swap table.
 If you are viewing from email or to get directly to You Tube click here - Kerrymay._.Makes You Tube Channel

 Today I am sharing a peek into my planner bag and stationery storage pouches for planning and my washi tape storage for home and travel or planning on the go.
-My planner bag is from AliExpress and so are many of the washi tapes featured in the video.
+My planner bag and purple pouch are from AliExpress and so are many of the washi tapes featured in the video.
 My pouch is all set up ready for Plannercon Europe - eek 3 days till I set off!!!!
 I so can't wait.

 So have a look at the video below and do leave me a comment either here or over on the video itself.